-As a municipality within a Tier 2 county (a county with a population of 500,000 or greater than) Farmersville may only annex land via the voluntary annexation process based on a petition by residents of the area(s) to be annexed.
+Two primary forms of annexation are available to Farmersville: voluntary annexation based on a petition by residents of the area(s) to be annexed or involuntary (unilateral) annexation, which is eligible to General Law towns if certain criteria are met.
 The following provides information on these two options but should not be considered a substitute for legal counsel.